nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/files_tiering/files_tiering.md

 To speed up, we will verify the behavior by doing manual tiering in AFS CLI.

+1. Go to usershareXX, find a file and record the file path.
-1. SSH to FSVM via FSVM's client network or CVM
+2. SSH to FSVM via FSVM's client network or CVM

-2. Enter in CLI and then tier the following file:
+3. Enter in CLI and then tier the following file:
     ```bash
-    <afs> tiering.tier xyz-GSO file_paths="MLPA 8475.png"
+        afs
+        tiering.tier usershareXX file_paths="file path you recorded"
     ```
     ![](images/7.png)

-3. You can check the tiering status by ``tiering.status xyz-GSO file_paths="MLPA 8475.png``, you can see this file has a status Offline, showing that it is already tiered.
+4. You can check the tiering status by the following command, you can see this file has a status Offline, showing that it is already tiered.

+    ```bash
+        tiering.status usershareXX file_paths="file path you recorded"
+    ```

     !!!note
            If you try to tier a file less than 64KB, you will find it was not tiered successfully.

     ![](images/8.png)

-4. You can login to your **WintoolsVM** and check the share folder of **xyz-GSO**.
+5. You can login to your **WintoolsVM** and check the share folder of **usershareXX**.
 You will see the tiered file with a **CROSS** on the file icon.
 That means this file only has a stub in the file share.
 The actual content is in object store target.

     ![](images/9.png)

-5. Now right click the tiered file > **Open With** > **Paint**.
+6. Now right click the tiered file > **Open With** > **Paint**.
 You can do read access to a tiered file.

 You have successfully tiered from Nutanix Files to Objects using Smart Tiering.